 Year 9 Elective Offerings

-In 2017, Year 9 students will be provided with an increased range of subject offerings, giving them the opportunity to have a more active role in designing their learning journey.
-Students will continue to study a core set of subjects and in addition to this, will have the chance to select three elective subjects for each semester.
-These new elective offerings will replace the existing experience subjects.
+The Year 9 elective subjects at Pacific Lutheran College offer opportunity for students to play an active role in designing the next phase of their learning journey.
+Students continue to study a CORE set of subjects and in addition to this, will have the chance to select THREE elective subjects for each semester.
+These new elective offerings extend from the Year 6-8 experience subjects.

 Year 10 Course Selection